 Bhutan Country Report

 Foreign investment is increasingly permitted, notably in the tourism and hydropower sectors, although investors must strictly observe the country's regulations aimed at preserving its culture, environment and architecture.
 Bhutan's infrastructure is poor, having remained relatively isolated from the outside world for most of the 20th century.
 However, more recently, communications, the road network, flight access, and labour skills have improved substantially.
-Although corruption levels are the lowest in the region, it is a growing concern domestically.
-A domestic transparency survey in December 2016 found that the misuse of public funds and nepotism were becoming more prevalent.
+Although corruption levels are the lowest in the region, it is a growing concern domestically and was a key electoral issue during the October 2018 general election.

 Armed conflict is generally unlikely.
-However, the growing rivalry between Bhutan's larger neighbours, India and China, drives the risk of largely non-violent incidents on the Chinese border.
-While India guarantees military protection for Bhutan, China claims 10% of Bhutan's land-mass.
-Most recently, in June 2017, China and India rapidly increased military deployment in the Doklam territory after Indian soldiers stopped a road construction project in the territory disputed by China and Bhutan.
+However, the growing rivalry between Bhutan's larger neighbours, India and China, drives a long-term risk of largely non-violent incidents on the Chinese border.
+While India guarantees military protection for Bhutan, China claims 10% of Bhutan's landmass.
+Most recently, in June 2017 China and India rapidly increased military deployment in the Doklam territory after Indian soldiers stopped a road construction project in the territory disputed by China and Bhutan.
 Any violence is likely to be limited to scuffles between Chinese and Indian soldiers, but both sides are likely to seek to de-escalate border incidents diplomatically.

 Many roads are in poor condition.
 There are no railways within the country and no airlines operating domestic flights.
 Visitors can arrive in Bhutan by road (passing through the southwestern town of Phuentsholing on the Indian border) or by air (from New Delhi, Katmandu, Dhaka, or Bangkok with the Bhutanese airline Druk Air).
 The border with China is closed to the public.